 Shipped is a local multiplayer game where up to eight people can battle it out in the seas in an exciting naval warfare-inspired game.
 It’s the perfect option for friends who are hanging out on a Friday night.

 A unique aspect of Shipped’s gameplay is that the ships you’re controlling do not have any brakes.
 There’s not a lot of time to think while you’re gathering the crates that contain weapons.
-Another thing, you should practice precision and control over your ship because going out of the map will automatically eliminate you from the game!
+You should practice precision and control over your ship because going out of the map will automatically eliminate you from the game.

-Shipped may not be your standard battle royale game with all those modern weapons and characters that look like paramilitaries, but it’s definitely as exciting and challenging, if not more.
+Shipped may not be your standard BR with all those modern weapons and characters that look like paramilitaries, but it’s definitely as exciting and challenging, if not more.
 It also has overwhelmingly positive reviews, owing to its fun mechanics.

 Beware though, you might lose your friends because of the intense competition!

-Sometimes, the same old concept of being dropped off from a single island, getting military-grade weapons and loot, and looking like scavenging legionnaires feels a bit overused.
+The same old concept of being dropped on a single island, grabbing loot and looking like scavenging legionnaires can sometimes feel stale.

 Naraka: Bladepoint drifted away from this image by banking on East Asian thematic elements and design.